atviriduomenys/spinta/docs/manual/configuration/index.rst

 Additional configuration sources
 --------------------------------

-After reading configuraiton values from command line arguments, environemnt variables and `.env` file, Spinta reads additional configuration sources set via `config` option.
+After reading configuration values from command line arguments, environment variables and `.env` file, Spinta reads additional configuration sources set via `config` option.

 `config` option can contain list of comma separated values.
-Each value can be a path fo `.yml` file or it can be a python dotted path like `myapp.config:CONFIG`, pointing to a dict.
+Each value can be a path to `.yml` file or it can be a python dotted path like `myapp.config:CONFIG`, pointing to a dict.

 For example we can create and additional configuration file: